chakmingchan/get-file-name-from-google-drive-url/README.md

 * Run a function using Apps Script under Google Sheets

 # Usage
-* Create an new google sheet, and two sheets with name "data" and "output".
+* Create a new workbook with Google Sheets and two sheets named "data" and "output".
 * Put all the links in the column A of "data" sheet.
 The tested format of link is https://drive.google.com/open?id=XXXXX, where XXXXX is an ID.
 * Click "Extensions" and then "Apps Script".
 Copy and paste the function `getFileName()` in `Code.gs`, and specify `numRow`.
 * Click "Run" to execute the function.
 The file names will be appeared in column B of "output" sheet.